bsodmike/rv8803-rs/README.md

 ### WARNING!

-Latest release simply stabilises a new public API, however, this still needs testing on actual hardware and is pending.
+The [latest release](https://crates.io/crates/rv8803) simply stabilises a new public API, however, this still needs testing on actual hardware and is pending.

 Should you wish to contribute towards this effort, kindly do so by opening issues/PRs.
 Thanks!